Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Generative models from community detection methods

 which will yield an asymptotically exact enumeration as long as $k_i\ll \sqrt{N/B}$, and a still useful approximation otherwise.

 The above alternative yields ``degree-corrected'' variants for the description length, which we will use in our analysis as well.
 Note that the above modification is different from the degree correction of the SBM~\cite{karrer_stochastic_2011}, which correlates the degrees with the group memberships, and hence alters the posterior distribution~\cite{peixoto_nonparametric_2017}.
-The correction above changes the description length, but not the posterior distribution of partitions --- all of the variations above remain fully equivalent to the original community detection ansatz of Eq.~\ref{eq:Wopt}
+The correction above changes the description length, but not the posterior distribution of partitions --- all of the variations above remain fully equivalent to the original community detection ansatz of Eq.~\ref{eq:Wopt}.

 One could in principle proceed indefinitely with adding partition-independent constraints that influence $f(\A)$, together with prior distributions that keep the final distribution nonparametric --- however, these quickly become very difficult to compute as soon as higher-order structures are considered.
-The above choices already amount to a careful effort to extract the largest amount of compression compatible with an arbitrary quality function, in accordance with what is typically done with state-of-the-art inferential methods based on the SBM~\cite{peixoto_bayesian_2019}.
+But more importantly, as Eq.~\ref{eq:Pprime} shows, these kinds of modelling refinements can be imposed on any generative model.
+The above choices that impose sparsity and degree-correction already attempt to extract the largest amount of compression, on par with what is done with state-of-the-art inferential methods based on the SBM~\cite{peixoto_bayesian_2019}.
+Therefore, if further partition-independent improvements are possible, these can be employed systematically and on equal grounds for every model considered in this work.